 - Reduce groundwater pollution

-We would like to apply these 5 planning objectives for all river basin catchments across our operating area.
+We will apply these six planning objectives to all the river basin catchments across our whole operating area.

 We considered the remaining objectives and concluded that: